Categories

 What is the difference between a knee brace I can buy online and a custom knee brace from a Certified Orthotist?

 A Certified Orthotist understands and can explain the physics and biomechanics of the knee brace options.
 They will pick the correct orthosis for you based on your needs and activities.
 Not only will you get a customized knee brace, but one that is fitted by a trained orthotist has the potential to qualify for funding opportunities.
-Also, a Certified Orthotist has the necessary skills to modify and adjust the brace to fit you if changes are needed; for example, if your leg changes shape or size.
-And, a Certified Orthotist has access to warranties with custom braces.

 Is there funding for knee braces?